thedamfr/glass/README.md

 This is totally a beginning.
 Nothing is done.

-This gem is using google/api-client
+This gem is using google/api-client.

+If you think google/api-client is b***s*** this gem is what you need.

-This gem is using Redis to store clients credentials
+This gem is using Redis to store clients credentials.

 ## Installation